elcodedocle/gplusraffle/README.md

 (You may also want to get [phpunit](http://phpunit.de), if you want to run some tests.)

-Now, for the setup:
+### Set up:

  - Edit config.php.dist, filling the required fields with your app's credentials, and save it as config.php

+ - Point your browser to /admin/login (main.php?collection=admin&action=login) and
+ then to /admin/install (main.php?collection=admin&action=install)

- - Point your browser to /admin/install to set the google account token the app will use to manage fusion tables.
+This will set the google account token the app will use to manage fusion tables.

 This token will be saved on adminConfig.php and will allow the app access to the associated account's fusion tables.

- - Now you can /admin/logout and go to /webapp to log in as a regular user and check the app out.
+You don't need to use the same google account you used for creating the app on the developers console: You may even create a new google account just to keep the app's tables if you want.

+Anyway, the token will only give the app offline access to the Fusion Tables and basic profile info of that account (to retrieve the account id), so even if I've screwed up and left some security hole on the auth process it should be a reasonably safe deal no matter what account you use (I'm not implying that I didn't put any effort on building a safe app, but bad things happen...)

+Users are only required basic profile info access (for the userid).

+For your user's and your own safety and I suggest using SSL on the server.
+And, since I am at the moment too lazy and cheap to follow my own advice on the demo site I've set up, if you are concerned about what somebody could do with access to your account's basic profile info I urge you not to use it on a public/open connection.

 ### How to use

+ - Now you can /admin/logout (main.php?collection=admin&action=logout) and go to
+ /webapp to log in as a regular user and check the app out.

 The web app, `/webapp`, will provide an HTML5 client interface to handle requests and present JSON responses required to manage and participate on raffles.

-HTTP request/JSON response actions:
+If you want to toy around with the API (maybe even implement a slicker client ;-)), these are HTTP request actions available (all responses are JSON encoded, with resposne column names array and rows array contained on `columns` and `rows` fields of the `data` response field):

-`/admin/login` - logs the user with admin scopes (FusionTables handling), redirects to `$_REQUEST['success_URI']`
+`/admin/login` - logs the user with admin scopes (FusionTables handling, basic profile access)

 `/admin/install` - sets the current admin google account id and a new token to handle fusion tables operations

-`/admin/uninstall` - removes the current admin google account id and token (the fusion table will remain on the account)
+`/admin/uninstall` - removes the current admin google account id and token (the fusion tables will remain stored on the account, but new ones will be created on reinstall)

-`/, /user/login` - logs in the user (html output with authUri link), redirects to `/raffle/list/open` or `$_REQUEST['success_URI']` on success
+`/, /user/login` - logs in the user (html output with `authUrl` link), redirects to `/webapp` on success if a web session has been opened (by visiting /webapp)

 `/user/logout` - logs out the user